 Bring a first-aid kit

-While kids can seriously injure themselves in sports, most of the time you’ll only deal with minor injuries that don’t require a trip to the emergency room.
+While kids can seriously injure themselves but most of the time you’ll only deal with minor injuries that don’t require a trip to the emergency room if you have learn first aid.
 This is where a stocked first-aid kit comes in handy.
 With the right equipment, you can easily handle minor cuts and scrapes.

 Use urgent care when needed